tslenter/Remote_Syslog/README.md

-#### A newer version is available it will be released around the end of februari 2020.
+#### A newer version will be released around the end of februari 2020.
 The new software is announced @ https://www.remotesyslog.com/.
 The download link after release: https://github.com/tslenter/RSX-RSC.git.

 #### All support will be dropped from Remote Syslog 1.x on 25 march 2020.
 Upgrade available after 29 february.